 At all times, the Company seeks to maintain a Board comprised of talented and dedicated directors with a diverse mix of experience, skills and backgrounds, collectively reflecting the strategic needs of the business and the nature of the environment in which the Company operates.
-When assessing Board composition or identifying suitable candidates for appointment or re-election to the Board, the Board will consider candidates using objective criteria having due regard to the benefits of diversity and to their qualifications, including skills, knowledge, experience, competencies and attributes the Board identifies as necessary to effectively fulfill its mandate and address existing and emerging business and governance issues, and legal and diversity in business and other professional expertise, geography, age, gender, race, ethnicity, Indigenous peoples, persons with disabilities, and sexual orientation and other personal characteristics.
+When assessing Board composition or identifying suitable candidates for appointment or re-election to the Board, the Board will consider candidates using objective criteria having due regard to the benefits of diversity and to their qualifications, including skills, knowledge, experience, competencies and attributes the Board identifies as necessary to effectively fulfill its mandate and address existing and emerging business and governance issues, and legal and regulatory requirements.